dylan-mcdougall/dylan-mcdougall/README.md

 ### Hi there 👋

-I'm a developer based in CA but want to eventually be able to travel everywhere I can while I work.
-I'm intending to work my way into AI and eventually robotics.
-I used to be big into games to the point where I had aspirations to go pro and even played and coached at the amateur level.
+Software engineer who's current life philosophy boils down to "let's just make some cool sh#t".
+I used to pursue competitive gaming and coaching, where I developed my mental model for skill acquisition and refinement, and now I'm taking my learnings and applying them to tech.

+Currently I'm learning full stack web development as my entry point into tech.
+I'm focused on technologies like Javascript, Python, AWS, Node.js and others to serve as my foundation in order to provide me with a platform to craft my process.
 At any given point you can safely assume I'm grinding away at some form of growth :triumph: :muscle:

+That being said, I have no intention of stopping there, connect with me on my journey while I continue my path to grow into AI and robotics as well!

 ## Current tools in my belt